The BC Cancer

 - Jill Diamond

-In 2023, the Diamonds donated another $7.2 million to the BC Cancer Foundation to break down screening barriers and provide support for families at high risk for hereditary cancer.
+Today, the Diamond family continues to transform cancer research and care.
+In 2023, they gave $7.2 million to the BC Cancer Foundation to break down screening barriers and provide support for families at high risk for hereditary cancer.

 SIGNATURE